dlbewley/demo-autofs/argo-apps/readme.md

 oc delete application.argoproj.io/demo-autofs -n openshift-gitops
 ```

 The Cluster User Defined Network controller will prevent the deletion of namespaces assocated with [CUDNs](../components/localnet-1924/clusterdefinednetwork.yaml) through namespace selectors.
-In this case the label we are using is `localnet=1924`.
+In this case the label we are using is `vlan-1924=""`.

 > [!IMPORTANT]
 > Remove the label from the namespace to allow the deletion to proceed.
 >
 > ```bash
-> oc label namespace demo-client localnet-
+> oc label namespace demo-client vlan-1924-
-> oc label namespace demo-ldap localnet-
+> oc label namespace demo-ldap vlan-1924-
-> oc label namespace demo-nfs localnet-
+> oc label namespace demo-nfs vlan-1924-
 > ```

 > [!IMPORTANT]